 Glossolalia, ecstasy, and ecstatic utterances are the same words to explain something that is unintelligible and meaningless.
 “Glossolalia is language-like because the speaker unconsciously wants it to be language-like.”1

 This series is part of the Gift of Tongues Project that has a fourfold purpose of collecting, digitizing, translating and analyzing important texts relating to the christian doctrine of tongues.
 The overwhelming evidence collected so far maintains the church had always understood the miraculous use of tongues at Pentecost as either spoken or heard as foreign languages.
 Historical leaders such as Augustine, Gregory Nazianzus, Epiphanius, John Chrysostom, Cyril of Jerusalem, Cyril of Alexandria, the Ambrosiaster text, Pachomius, the Venerable Bede, Pope Benedict XIV and more have covered the subject.
-The details may be different but all agree that it was a foreign human language.
+The details may be different, but all agree that it was a foreign human language.
 Their critical debates were whether it was a miracle of hearing or speaking, or whether the language constructed itself in the mind or converted at the last moment on the lips.2

-These church writers were not aware of an alternate interpretation of tongues as ecstasy or glossolalia.
+These Church writers were not aware of an alternate interpretation of tongues as ecstasy or glossolalia.

 Michael Psellos in the eleventh century was well aware of the Greek prophetesses going into an ecstatic state and speaking in foreign languages.
 He knew that there could have been a relationship between this and the Christian practice but dispelled the correlation outright.
 Neither did he believe that the ancient Greek prophetesses spoke gibberish or a highly exalted language.
 He believed they were speaking a foreign human language.
-When the connection between the Greek prophetesses and Christian tongues was made in the early 1800s, Psellos important contribution to the debate was neglected out of ignorance or wilfully ignored.3
+When the connection between the Greek prophetesses and Christian tongues occurred in the early 1800s, Psellos important contribution to the debate was neglected out of ignorance or willfully ignored.3

 The initial problem connecting glossolalia with the christian doctrine of tongues.

 An implicit bias in the doctrine of glossolalia is its absence or little use of the church fathers.
-Many scholars who were proponents of tongues as glossolalia failed to recognize or integrate base christian texts, selectively choosing weaker ones instead.
+Many scholars who were proponents of tongues as glossolalia failed to recognize or integrate base Christian texts, selectively choosing weaker ones instead.
 They neither wrestled with the church texts in any detail to assert or repudiate their claims.

 Scholars from the realm of higher criticism have introduced Eusebius’ coverage of the Montanist movement and their ecstasies as the historical definition of speaking in tongues in the church.
 However, the Greek keyword for tongues doesn’t even occur in the text.
 This omission is very problematic and weakens this solution.
 The ecclesiastical writers made no connection with the Montanists regarding speaking in tongues.
 Neither can any person find documents with the church specifically arguing for or against Montanist tongues.
 The Montanist experience for explaining Christian tongues didn’t arrive until 1500 years after the Montanist experience by Conyers Middleton in his publication, Free Inquiry.4 This is a later interpretation that cannot be substantiated through early historical literature.

-An overview on the history of glossolalia series.
+An overview on the history of glossolalia series

 The nineteenth-century Irvingite Movement can be blamed for renewed interest into the subject.
-They brought the tongues theology out of a deep sleep and into the critical attention of the international community; from the layperson to magazines, newspapers and scholars.
+They brought the tongues theology out of deep sleep and into the critical attention of the international community; from the layperson to magazines, newspapers, and scholars.
 It summoned a deep theological debate that was in the cross-hairs between the traditional supernaturalists and the quickly rising rationalist movement.
 The Irvingite event was the litmus test for both parties credibility.

-The rise of the glossolalia definition and the abandonment of the traditional one was also largely due to the casualty of ecclesiastical writings being dropped as historical literature and switched to the category of legends and myths.
+The rise of the glossolalia definition and the abandonment of the traditional one was also primarily due to the casualty of ecclesiastical writings dropped as historical literature and switched to the category of legends and myths.
 There is a purposeful de-emphasis of ecclesiastical writings in the primary, secondary and tertiary sourcebooks from the 19th century onwards.

-The series of articles.
+The series of articles

 These are all generalizations here, which the Gift of Tongues Project normally tries to avoid.
 In this case, some introduction was necessary.
 This is a large work and is broken into a number of articles.
 Here is the complete listing: